Kentucky Court Records

 Can I get a Felony Removed from a Court Record in Kentucky?

 Expungement is the legal, complete removal of a conviction, charge, or arrest from a person’s criminal history record.
-In Kentucky, Felony crimes in Classes A, B, and C are not eligible for expungement.
-Class D felonies, with very few exemptions, are eligible for expungement.
+In Kentucky, Felony crimes in Classes A, B, and C are typically not eligible for expungement.
+Class D felonies, with very few exceptions, are eligible for expungement.

 Some of the felonies eligible for expungement are: